Electronic wine labelling via QRCODE: Information on compliance with the new EU Regulation on nutrition labelling for wines

 Where should the QR code be placed on the label?

 Most wineries choose to place the QR code on the back label to avoid having to change the configuration of the main (front) label.
+Where the nutrition declaration and/or list of ingredients is provided by electronic means, the link (QR code or similar code) to the nutrition declaration and/or list of ingredients must be presented on the label in the same visual field as the other mandatory particulars

 What should be written on or in the QR code?